 (Link will go live on 06/17/2021)

-Please note, this is a Hybrid session meaning you can attend in-person or join us virtually using the button above.
+Please note this is a Hybrid event, meaning you can join in person or join via Zoom using the button above.

 Join us for a panel discussion focused on the state of capital in the MedTech industry and the challenges to bringing innovative technologies to market.
 Learn about what opportunities are available, what VC’s are looking for, and what future trends may look like.

 , Managing Director, Medical Supplies and Devices, SVB Leerink

 - Mary Amor, Head Ventures & Business Development, Siemens Healthineers

 - Chris Lloyd, Managing Director, Healthcare and Life Sciences, JP Morgan

 is a Managing Director in SVB Leerink’s investment banking practice, focused exclusively on the medical technology industry.
 Jed joined Leerink in June 2009 and has approximately 27 years of health care investment banking experience, including 12 years at Citigroup.
 Jed's transaction experience includes advisory work and financing assignments focused disproportionately on breakthrough medical device companies that are looking to create new markets or disrupt existing markets.
 Jed received his Bachelor of Science in Economics from the University of Pennsylvania's Wharton School.

 brings more than 18 years of leadership transitioning innovative medical technologies from benchtop to bedside, building partnerships across academia, industry and economic development organizations.